adityamorkhade/ionic-3-Home-Automation/README.md

 # ionic-3-Home-Automation
-Home Automation mobile App is developed using ionic 3 / ionic-angular framework  www.ionicframework.com
+Home Automation mobile App is developed using ionic 3 / ionic-angular framework.
+See more on [Ionic 3](www.ionicframework.com)

 #### All Developers are invited without an invitation card to contribute.